Freudian Psychology

 The model of the human mind

 As a neurologist and psychiatrist, Freud was interested in breaking down the structure and functions of the mind into distinct parts.
 He created several theories that defined these structures and functions.
-Although they aren't physically related to brain structures, they describe different qualities and systems of thinking.
+Although they aren't related to physical brain structures, they describe different qualities and systems of thinking.

 Theory of the unconscious